Easy Whole Wheat Hoagie Rolls

 These easy whole wheat hoagie rolls are perfectly chewy on the inside with a mildly crispy crust.
 And that wholesome whole-grain flavor?

 All I can say is that it’s incredible.
 Once you try this recipe for yourself, you’ll see what I’m talking about.
+By the way – you may also want to check out this gluten-free hoagie roll recipe as well.

 Making Homemade Bread – So Satisfying